AndrewPearcy/hpce-2018-cw6/readme.md

 technical prose, and will appreciate the use of abstraction and modelling.
 They also appreciate conciseness, and the structuring of information.

-This document should be committed as a single pdf with the path `report/report.pdf`.
+This document should be committed as a single A4 or US letter-sized pdf with the path `report/report.pdf`.

+While leniency will be exercised with respect to judgement of presentation, groups who produce unreasonably formatted reports may be asked, within a very short timescale, to resumbit.
+Examples of unreasonable formatting include tiny font sizes, tight line spacing and very narrow margins.
+A good example of a perfectly acceptable template is [the IEEETran conference format](https://www.overleaf.com/latex/templates/ieee-bare-demo-template-for-conferences/ypypvwjmvtdf).

 Empirical Analysis (30%)
 ------------------------